Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 The tutorial is intended to provide you an introduction to the basic steps involved in the analysis of spectral line data from the GMRT.
 We will be using a band-4 (550 - 750 MHz) dataset.
-In a targeted spectral line observation, one is already aware of the location of the line in terms of frequency and the corresponding spectral channels.
+In a targeted spectral line observation, we know the line frequency and the corresponding spectral channels.

 CASA version used for the tutorial: 6.5.2